 - In the bowl of an electric stand mixer, cream together butter, brown sugar, and granulated sugar until light and fluffy, 3 to 5 minutes.
 Blend in the vanilla and milk.
 With the mixer on low speed, add the flour mixture.
 Blend until mixture almost comes together but flour is still visible.
 Turn off the mixer and remove the bowl from the stand.
 Add chocolate chips and finish blending the mixture with a spatula.

 - Spoon the dough onto a sheet of a plastic wrap.
-Roll the dough into a ball or log and wrap in plastic wrap; refrigerate while you prepare the ice cream.
+Roll the dough into a log shape and refrigerate while you prepare the ice cream.

 - Whisk together sugar, egg yolks, and salt in a medium bowl.
 Whisk until thick and pale.
 Set aside.

-- In a medium saucepan, warm milk and honey until small bubbles appear around the outside surface of the pan (milk will be steaming, but not boiling).
+- In a medium saucepan, warm milk and honey until small bubbles appear around the outside surface of the pan (milk will be almost boiling).

-- Slowly pour about 1/2 of the warm milk into the egg yolk mixture in a slow, steady stream, whisking constantly to avoid the eggs from cooking.
+- Gradually pour the warm milk into the egg yolk mixture in a steady stream, whisking constantly to avoid the eggs from cooking.
 Return the milk and egg mixture to the saucepan and cook over medium-low heat, stirring and scraping along the bottom of the pan often with a heat proof spatula.

-- Pour the mixture through a fine-mesh strainer into a medium bowl.
+- Pour the mixture over a fine-mesh strainer into a medium bowl.
 This will ensure that no cooked egg bits get into the custard.
-Stir in the vanilla and heavy cream.
+Stir in the vanilla, and cream.
 Place a piece of plastic wrap directly over the surface of the custard and refrigerate for 4-24 hours to chill before churning.

-- Meanwhile, roll chilled cookie dough into 50 small marble-sized balls.
-Place on a cookie sheet and store in the freezer until ready to incorporate into the ice cream.
-Coarsely chop the strawberries, place into a bowl, cover, and store in the refrigerator.
+- While the custard cools, roll chilled cookie dough into 50 small marble-sized balls.
+Place on a small cookie sheet and store in the freezer until ready to incorporate into the ice cream.
+Coarsely chop the strawberries, place in a bowl, and store in the refrigerator.